zacharyss99/NewsJuice/services/deployment/README_Deployment_Guide.md

 # NewsJuice Deployment Guide

-Deploy Loader, Scraper, Chatter and Frontend to Google Cloud Run and GKE (Kubernetes).
+Please find a detailed Deployment Architecture diagam below.

-NewsJuice is fully deployed with HTTPS!
+The NewsJuice app is now fully deployed via pulumi and on GKE (kubernetes) and up and running.

 Final URLs: